modfin/is/README.md

                 std in (default: false)
    --once, -o   terminates the server after first page load, so things dont hang around
+                (copies curl command to clipboard) (default: false) --ngrok, -n  starts an ngrok instance linking the snippet to it, see https://ngrok.com/.
-                (copies curl command to clipboard) (default: false) --help, -h   show help (default: false)
+                Make sure to have it in your $PATH (default: false) --help, -h   show help (default: false)
 ```